Blind Plutus

 SECULAR ECONOMY

 The age traces back to the nineteenth century.
 Upon the horizon of feudalism—veiled in the radiance of God’s authority—stood the king and his vassals, wielding power; and on the periphery lived the people, devoted to salvation and faith.
 What we call “modernity,” which marked and divided entire epochs, was decisively inaugurated by two events: the death of God and Capitalism.
-Every community receives its form from the father—politics—and its life from the mother—economy.
+Every community receives its form from politics as father and its life from economy as mother.
 Order and circulation, bound together, compose what we call society.
 In earlier ages, society was woven together by myth and religion, whose threads stitched the people together and gave society its very skeleton, while gift and redistribution flowed like blood through its body, moistening a sparse and fragile existence.
 Yet within scarcely a century, the twin pillars that upheld human societies for millennia—politics and economy—fell from their sovereign heights.
 The economy, once dwelling in the warmth of human life, turned pale; in its place emerged the impersonal, inorganic logic of exchange, stripped of all personhood.
 Deprived of its skeleton, society could no longer hold a center, and human beings, like knots undone, were unravelled into isolated strands.
 Thus arrived an individualistic, rationalistic, and mechanical secular economy.
 The death of God and the rise of capitalism together constitute the historical rupture that first and fully separates modernity from everything before it—a transformation unprecedented in the history of humankind.

 These two epoch-making events are often misunderstood.
 Their superficial differences distract from the deeper identity they share.
 As Malinowski, Mauss, and many anthropologists have shown, politics and economy have never existed as independent spheres.
 Form and life have been intertwined since the beginning, nourishing one another and weaving a single structure.
-Modernity—God’s death and capitalism—is likewise a collaboration.
+Modernity—death of God and capitalism—is likewise a collaboration.
 And the force that completes their collusion is the commodification of everything.
 In modernity, economic value becomes the very paradigm of secular value.
 Commodification reduces objects to economic value—represented most typically in utility—and capitalism adapts all things to this principle.
 Religious, artistic, literary, and other rich and manifold qualities are stripped away and converted into economic value, dispatched to the market.
 Only when shipped off, labeled with a price, and placed on display do we first come to recognize the object.
 As Marx writes, “Money degrades all the gods of man – and turns them into commodities.”
 Through this process of commodification, all objects that once surrounded human beings are desacralized.

-Plutus myth — Monotheistic Capitalism
+Monotheistic Capitalism

 However, Marx—who with singular acuity exposed the collusion between the death of God and the rise of capitalism—also warned us of this: its very principle is a monotheistic one.
 In order to survive under capitalism, people must transform all things into commodities, slice up the labour and relations allotted to each individual – at times even their feelings and their very time – into measurable units of value, and offer them up to capitalism.
 Thus the world is transformed into a vast sacrificial altar, and everything is reduced to service for the economy.
 It was as if it were one of the ancient commandments inscribed in Scripture.: “Thou shalt have no other gods before me.”
 “Thou shalt not make unto thee any graven image.”
 These words are no longer maxims of salvation; they have been inverted into the very legislation of capital— a secular commandment that strips revelation of transcendence and converts the oracle of the beyond into an order imposed upon the world.
-Modernity begins with the death of God and unleashes secularization, yet a monotheistic logic still governs it, for it is capitalism that draws its power from hiding its own divinity, as Walter Benjamin writes in Capitalism as Religion.
+Modernity begins with the death of God and, in its aftermath, organizes the secularization of the base structure.
+Yet its economy is, at the same time, profoundly monotheistic.
+As Walter Benjamin writes in Capitalism as Religion, capitalism draws its power from hiding its own divinity.
 Modern capitalism is, so to speak, an economic principle that feigns its own non-divinity, proclaiming the death of all gods while quietly enthroning itself in their place.
 It dons the mask of secularity, denies its divine status, yet commands all others to prostrate themselves before it.
 No one calls its name—yet everyone kneels before it.
 No one beholds its form—yet all are incorporated into its ritual.
 Benjamin writes: “God’s transcendence has fallen, but he is not dead.
 He is drawn into the fate of man.”
 What was once exalted is no longer in the heavens; it descends behind the order of market and profit, and capitalism organizes itself as a new monotheism.
-Thus the contradiction of modernity is resolved: capitalism becomes the god born from the death of God.
-By casting off the divine name and hiding faith beneath the veil of daily life, it escapes the very death it proclaims, arms itself with that death, and claims the authority of the One God.
-Benjamin inscribes the name in fragments of his thought: Plutus.
+Capitalism becomes the god born from the death of God—and in this, the contradiction of modernity finds its resolution.
+What we are concerned with here is a form of economic theology, that is, what has taken the vacant seat left by feudal monotheism is not human existence, but capitalist monotheism.

 In the fourth century BCE, Aristophanes penned a myth that foreshadows the very genesis of capitalism.
 The tale is none other than the myth of Plutus, the god who governs wealth and the son of Demeter, goddess of fertility.
 The story opens with a single loss.
 Plutus, god of wealth, has been deprived of sight by the judgment of the king of the gods.
 From the depths of a long darkness, unable to see the destination of wealth or to discern its weight, the world was built for ages upon his silence.
 Yet one day, Chremylus—filled with a sense of justice yet foolish and naive—together with his companions, rebelled against the will of the king of the gods and reached toward the seal that bound Plutus.
 They wished for a future in which wealth would be freed from its curse, corrupt power overturned, and the world once more illuminated.
 When Plutus awakens, the command of dispensation returns to its former master and to its rightful seat.
 The resurrected Plutus is praised, celebrated, danced around in joy; the people imagine the advent of a coming utopia.
 This hope mirrors that of the economic liberal or the progressive— those who believe that freeing wealth from the constraints of authority will unlock human flourishing.
 As Immanuel Wallerstein writes, “ The idea of progress justified the entire transition from feudalism to capitalism.
 It legitimated the breaking of the remaining opposition to the commodification of everything, and it tended to wipe away all the negatives of capitalism on the grounds that the benefits outweighed, by far, the harm. ” But they could not have known.
 That the mere opening of wealth’s eye would invert the very principle of the world.
 That the mere liberation of wealth would bring down the order of the gods.
 In the final act, the awakened Plutus, by his invisible hand, exercises the command of dispensation.
 Wealth is guided, supplied, and reorganized by the god himself.
-Yet once unified under a single logic, wealth loses the accidental diversity that once allowed the multiplicity of gods to flourish.
+Yet once unified under a logic ruled by a single god, wealth loses the accidental diversity that once allowed the multiplicity of gods to flourish.
 The many gods fall into poverty, for people’s hearts turn away from them; prayers cease, offerings vanish from the altars.
-The diversity of the gods had been sustained only through the contingency of wealth—through the blindness of Plutus.
+The diversity of the gods had once been sustained only through the contingency of wealth—through the blindness of Plutus.
 And at the end, wealth subdues even the king of the gods.
 Having ordered all gods beneath him, Plutus claims the name that once belonged to the supreme deity.
 But this new order does not resemble the old.
-The former hierarchy—though graded—was still plural; each god possessed ritual, faith, and power of its own.
+In the former order, though graded, the hierarchy was still plural; each god possessed ritual, faith, and power of its own.
 Yet the Plutian eye, by concentrating wealth, draws all prayer into its grasp.
 The gods have no choice but to surrender to Plutus or lose their very status as gods.
 Thus, “ Money degrades all the gods of man – and turns them into commodities. ” The opening of Plutian eye signifies the liberation of wealth, that is, the creation of modernity itself.
 Chremylus and his companions symbolize the Mills and Smiths of modern economics.
 And the final order ushered in by Plutus corresponds to monotheistic capitalism.
 Our present condition was already foretold in 388 BCE.

 Aristophanes did not call this tale a tragedy, nor did he call it a blessing.
 The myth breaks off in the very midst of Plutus’s awakening and the collapse of polytheism, its trajectory left without a final resolution.
 This, however, is what gives us hope.
 For this point is precisely where humanity now stands, and those who must live the continuation of the story are none other than we who inhabit the present.
 An unfinished story is not a structural flaw; it is the sign of an open future.
 The absence of an ending itself foretells the emergence of a subject capable of bearing that future.
 The story did not end there; it merely left the seat of the narrator unfilled.
 Modernity failed to occupy this seat, and even now the place remains vacant.
 The right to sit there belongs, at last, to no one but us.
 Thus, the task of completing the story has been entrusted to us.
 We are the witnesses of the myth.
 And so we must ask: monotheistic capitalism—which, through commodification that carries within it the death of God, invades all things day by day.
 The economy—that is, the tyranny of Plutus.
 Under the Plutian eye, all things bow to the rule of exchange, and the rich and manifold facets of human life fall into ruin.
 Will we rise here and now as the subjects who will weave the future of this story?
 Or will we merely fulfill our existence as consumers within the given order, watching as spectators the twilight of a world collapsing into unity?
 The choice lies in our hands.